 From time to time in the normal course of business, the REIT is involved in litigation and claims in relation to its investment properties.
 In the opinion of management, none of these, individually or in aggregate, could result in a liability that would have a significant adverse effect on the financial position of the REIT.
 The REIT has agreed to indemnify, in certain circumstances, the Trustees and officers of the REIT.

-As at March 31, 2021, the REIT had entered into commitments for building renovations, capital upgrades and Landlord work at certain properties relating to leases that commence in the first half of 2021 totaling \$2,431 (December 31, 2020- \$3,190).
-As at March 31, 2021, \$1,324 (December 31, 2020 - \$1,649) of this amount was included in accounts payable and accrued liabilities.
+As at June 30, 2021, the REIT had entered into commitments for building renovations, capital upgrades and Landlord's work totaling \$2,745 (December 31, 2020- \$3,190).
+As at June 30, 2021, \$256 (December 31, 2020 - \$1,649) of this amount was included in accounts payable and accrued liabilities.